What’s new in research and treatment for brain and spinal cord tumors in children?

 Understanding gene changes in tumors

-Researchers continue to look for the gene changes that result in brain and spinal cord tumors.
+Researchers continue to look for the gene changes inside cells that result in brain and spinal cord tumors.
 The hope is that learning more about these gene changes may lead to better ways to treat these tumors.

 More recently, researchers have identified some of the specific gene changes found in each type of medulloblastoma that might help the tumor cells grow.
 Some of these gene changes can be targeted with new types of drugs, which are now being tested in clinical trials.
 In the future, doctors may be able to develop other drugs that specifically target these gene changes.